Heath Einstein, Dean of Admission

 TCU Programs

-TCU hosts annual traditions and programming that enlighten the campus on issues of equality and equity that are important to every Horned Frog.
-We also observe cultural awareness periods such as Hispanic Heritage Month and Black History Month.
+TCU hosts annual traditions and programming that engage the campus on issues that are important to every Horned Frog.
+We also celebrate cultural awareness months and holidays.

 Campus leadership

-Community Scholars are actively engaged at TCU in their time at TCU.
+Community Scholars are actively engaged on campus and in the community during their time at TCU.
 Here are some of the campus organizations in which they participate.

 National Association for the Advancement of Colored People